brouberol/blog/content/synology-to-discord-webhook.md

 Keywords: synology, discord, webhook, dsm

 Given the fact that running a Datadog agent on a Synology Play NAS is not obvious, I wanted to enable Discord webhooks push notifications (as this is where my Datadog alerts are already being sent).
-This way, I'd get plenty of alerts "for free" without having to configure new datadog monitors.
+This way, I'd get plenty of alerts "for free" without having to configure new Datadog monitors.

 While sending webhooks notifications from a Synology NAS to Discord is technically possible, the DSM UI somehow seems to prevent us from doing so, as documented in this [forum thread](https://www.synoforum.com/threads/webhooks-to-post-alerts-messages-on-to-discord.6725/#post-32618).
 Somehow, we _have_ to include a `hello world` message in the notification, as part of the message content, without which, the UI won't allow us to save the webhook configuration.